Medically reviewed by Drugs.com. Last updated on Mar 14, 2022.

 Pharmacologic Class: HIV Fusion Inhibitor

-Enfuvirtide is used, in combination with other medicines, in the treatment of the infection caused by the human immunodeficiency virus (HIV).
+Enfuvirtide injection is used in combination with other antiviral medicines to treat human immunodeficiency virus (HIV) infection.
 HIV is the virus that causes acquired immunodeficiency syndrome (AIDS).

-Enfuvirtide will not cure or prevent HIV infection or AIDS; however, it helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
-This may help delay the development of problems usually related to AIDS or HIV disease.
+Enfuvirtide will not cure or prevent HIV infection or AIDS.
+It helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
+This may help delay the development of problems usually result from AIDS or HIV disease.
 Enfuvirtide will not keep you from spreading HIV to other people.
-People who receive enfuvirtide may continue to have other problems usually related to AIDS or HIV disease.
+People who receive enfuvirtide may continue to have some of the problems usually related to AIDS or HIV disease.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For enfuvirtide, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to enfuvirtide or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of enfuvirtide injection in children 6 years of age and older and weighing 11 kilograms (kg) or more.
 Safety and efficacy have been established.